sass/dart-sass/differences.md

    it indexes into this map to determine if anything needs to be extended, and applies the extend as needed.

+9. Newlines in selectors are tracked using a `ComplexSelector.lineBreak` rather than being included in the complex selector's components directly.
+The presence of this flag indicates that a newline should be written *before* the selector.
+This ensures that the components contain only semantically-meaningful objects, rather than a mix of semantics and style that must be parsed out.
+In addition, newlines are *never* preserved within complex selectors; in general, selectors should be short enough that this isn't an issue.

 There are also some intentional behavioral differences.
 These are generally places where Ruby Sass has an undesired behavior, and it's substantially easier to implement the correct behavior than it would be to implement compatible